davidkonrad/suneditor-emojis/README.md

 # suneditor-emojis

 Add a Unicode Emojis submenu to the SunEditor toolbar.
+The plugin covers the entire Unicode standard and supports 'skin tone' where possible.

 Demo ⇢ **https://suneditor-emojis.github.io**